CDRT/docs/bios/settings/thinkpad/display.md

 One of 2 possible options if the system includes a discrete graphics adapter:

 1.	**Hybrid Graphics** - Both the integrated and the discrete graphics adapters are available to the OS.
 Default.
-2. Discrete Graphics - Only the discrete graphics adapater is available to the OS.
+2. Discrete Graphics - Only the discrete graphics adapter is available to the OS.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |